Antlia is a small, faint constellation located in the southern skies. Its name is an ancient Greek word for “the pump.”

 Antlia Dwarf (PGC 29194)

 The Antlia Dwarf, sometimes also referred to as the Antlia Dwarf Galaxy, is a dwarf spheroidal galaxy located about 4.3 million light years from Earth.
-It is a very faint object, with an apparent magnitude of 16.2, that was not discovered until 1997.
+It is a very faint object, with an apparent magnitude of 16.2.
+The galaxy was not discovered until 1997.

 The Antlia Dwarf lies on the outer rim of the Local Group of galaxies, possibly even beyond it, and there is evidence suggesting that it is tidally interacting with another small galaxy, NGC 3109, in the Hydra constellation.